 Dublin Nightlife: One night in Dublin

-There's simply nowhere on the planet than Dublin for a great night out.
-Dublin nightlife is famous the world over for our vibrant pub-culture, excellent live-music scene, decent nightclubs and friendly fun-loving party people.
+There's simply nowhere on the planet like Dublin for a great night out.
+Dublin nightlife is famous the world over for our vibrant pub-culture, excellent live-music scene, decent nightclubs, and friendly fun-loving party people.

-If you have just one day in Dublin, or rather one night, then they best thing I can recommend i joining a Dublin pub crawl.
+If you have just one day in Dublin, or rather one night, then the best thing I can recommend is joining a Dublin pub crawl.
 There are a few bar crawls in Dublin, and again I am of course biased in my recommendation, but I can honestly assure you that a night out in Dublin with us will not be beat!
 Here's why:

 Generation Pub crawl Dublin

-This is easily the best, easiest and most fun way to explore Dublin with a group of like-minded fellow night-owls and local guides and experience the ultimate cross-section of authentic Dublin nightlife while avoiding tourist trap and saving a small fortune.
+This is easily the best, easiest, and most fun way to explore Dublin with a group of like-minded fellow night-owls and local guides to experience the ultimate cross-section of authentic Dublin nightlife while avoiding tourist traps - and saving a small fortune to boot!
 This pub crawl will bring you through three Pubs in the Temple Bar quarter (the ones locals love) giving you a good idea of some live contemporary and traditional music.
 Afterwards you’ll head south to Wexford Street and a real local area to get exclusive access to the Dublin institution that is Whelan's music venue where famous faces such as Hozier and Ed Sheeran have played.
 Finally, we end the night in Dublin’s famous/infamous Copper Face Jacks nightclub, the best club in Dublin, with VIP skip the line entry too!

 That's it dear Dublin-bound friends we've yet to meet, the ultimate one day in Dublin must-dos as recommended by a real Dublin local!
-There's plenty here to inspire your perfect day in Dublin but feel free to reach out for more ideas on social @genertiontours, or let us know if you've been in Dublin and what else you'd recommend.
+Got a recommendation not on our list?
+We'd love to know - tell us what else you'd recommend on Instagram @genertiontours.